spectrio/playbook/first-days.md

 During the first few weeks you will do a decent amount of pair programming.
 You will spend hours pairing, asking questions, etc. But, you may also be asked to do various setup/entry level tasks on your own.
 Please don't let yourself get bogged down or stuck for even a few minutes without asking for help.
 We want to keep you moving forward!

 Plan to spend an hour or two pairing, then an hour or two on your own, then rinse/repeat until you feel ready to take on the world!
+For new Jr Developers, please see the [Training Schedule](jr-dev-training.md) that will outline your first few days here.

 ## Equipment/Logins